LOKESH129129/Cpu_scheduling/README.md

 Then in the second stage, we will pick a scheduling algorithm out of the most 6 commonly used algorithms. after this, we will make a comparison of which algorithm performed better on which data.

-as a Bonus part, we designed an interactive user interface so the project can be used later for educational uses.

-in the UI the progress of each job and the progress of the whole system can be seen.

 The implemented algorithms:
  - First-Come, First-Served FCFS Scheduling
  - Shortest-Job-First SJF Scheduling